osrf/gazebo_tutorials/model_structure/tutorial.md

 Standard SDF file which can contain ruby code embedded.
 This option is used to programatically generate SDF files using [Embedded Ruby code](http://www.stuartellis.eu/articles/erb/) templates.
+Please note that the ruby conversion should be done manually (`erb model.sdf.erb > model.sdf`) and the final `model.sdf` file must be uploaded together with the `model.sdf.erb` (this one only for reference).

 Examples of `sdf.erb` files are available in the gazebo_model repository (some of them uses the deprecated suffix `.rsdf`).